btcpayserver/btcpayserver-doc/docs/FAQ/Deployment.md

 The hosting party usually has a page to manage your domain.
 Here you will find the `DNS records` page and add a `CNAME` record.

-In this record you will make sure, it points to the provided Domain by your VPS hoster.
+In this record you will make sure, it points to the provided domain by your VPS hoster.
 You could also do this by IP address, but then instead of a `CNAME record` it would be an `A Record`.

 This is an example of how this would look at [gandi.net](https://gandi.net/)